magnific0/uzblicious/README.md

 Installation
 --------------

-1. Use the makefile to install uzblicious on your computer
+1. Browse the package and use the makefile to install uzblicious on your computer.

+		tar -xvf magnific0-uzblicious-<version>.tar.gz

+		cd magnific0-uzblicious-<version>

-		make install
+		sudo make install

 2. Edit uzbl config file with your favourite text editor, like so: